RationAI/xopat/plugins/README.md

 {
     "id": "plugin_id",
     "name": "Plugin Name",
-    "includes" : [
+    "description": "My awesome plugin for this and that.", "includes" : [
         "dependency1.js",
         "dependency2.js",
         "implementation.js"
     ],
     "flag": null,
-    "priority": 0,
-    "requires": null
+    "requires": [],
+    "modules": []
 }
 ````
-- `id` is a required value that defines plugin's ID as well as it's global variable name: the plugin is thereby commiting
+- `id` is a required value that defines plugin's ID as well as it's variable name (everything is set-up automatically)
-to define a global variable with the same name, e.g define in the global scope:
-     > var plugin_id = new MyAwesomePlugin(...);
-- `name` is a plugin name
+- `name` is the plugin name
+- `description` is a text displayed to the user to let them know what the plugin does: it should be short and concise
-- `includes` is a list of files relative to the plugin folder to include
+- `includes` is a list of JavaScript files relative to the plugin folder to include
 - `flag` can be either `null` (the plugin is included implicitly) or a keyword, in that case the plugin is included only and only
 if `GET` or `POST` data contains `keyword` with value `1`
-- `priority` is a number that defines the load order among other plugins (greater number is loaded later and thus has more content available)
-- `requries` can be either null or a string that describes an id of another plugin that must be already loaded before this plugin (we don't expect
+- `requries` array of id's of all plugins that must be already loaded before this plugin, because this plugin is dependent on them
-multiple plugins dependency but in future, this could be also an array)
+- `modules` array of id's of required modules (libraries)
+    - note that in case the library is probably not useful to the whole system, include it internally within the plugin `"includes"`

-You can than find this data stored in `PLUGINS.each["plugin_id"]`.
+You can than find the plugin instance stored in `PLUGINS.each["plugin_id"]`.

 ### Must do's
 - A plugin must have its id in a member variable named after `id` from `includes.json`.